-Cytotechnology is the microscopic study of body cells to detect cancer, viral and bacterial infections and other abnormal conditions.
-Cytotechnology techniques can identify precancerous or cancerous cells, such as with the Pap test, an evaluation of cells from the cervix.
+Cytotechnology is the microscopic study of body cells to detect cancer, viral and bacterial infections, and other abnormal conditions.
+Cytotechnology techniques can identify precancerous or cancerous cells.
+The field is best known for the Pap test, an evaluation of cells from the cervix.

 Career opportunities for cytotechnologists are good.
 Jobs are open in both rural and metropolitan areas in all regions of the country.
-Positions are available in diagnostic cytology, as well as in research, education and administration.
-Today new screenings and techniques have been developed, creating new opportunities for cytotechnologists.
+Positions are available in diagnostic cytology, as well as in research, education, and administration.
+New screenings and techniques have been and continue to be developed, creating new opportunities for cytotechnologists.